quantumjot/PyFolding/README.md

 protein folding data.
 It includes several basic models and is extensible to enable fitting of more interesting models.

+NOTE: This project is still in progress, and the results may not yet be accurate...

 ---

 ### Requirements